Dscano/QoS-Slicing/README.md

 have the same name of the files in the onos master folder.
 So you have to simply copy/paste it in the right folder.

 ## Steps to install QoS-Slice in Onos
-Before to install QoS-Slice you have to activate the `VPLS` application, already provided in the onos master.
+Before to install QoS-Slice you have to activate the [VPLS][VPLS]application, already provided in the onos master.
 In the the Qos-Slicing folder you have to run this command:

     onos-app localhost install! org.qosslice.app target/qosslice-app-2.3.0-rc3.oar